Francia: Pepin the Short (751–768)

+Charlemagne (768–814)

-From 772 onwards, Charles conquered and eventually defeated the Saxons to incorporate their realm into the Frankish kingdom.
-This campaign expanded the practice of non-Roman Christian rulers undertaking the conversion of their neighbours by armed force; Frankish Catholic missionaries, along with others from Ireland and Anglo-Saxon England, had entered Saxon lands since the mid-8th century, resulting in increasing conflict with the Saxons, who resisted the missionary efforts and parallel military incursions.
+From 772 to 804, Charles fought the Saxons to incorporate their realm into the Frankish kingdom.
+These campaigns expanded the practice of non-Roman Christian rulers undertaking the conversion of their neighbours by armed force; Frankish Catholic missionaries, along with others from Ireland and Anglo-Saxon England, had entered Saxon lands since the mid-8th century, resulting in increasing conflict with the Saxons, who resisted the missionary efforts and parallel military incursions.
 Charles's main Saxon opponent, Widukind, accepted baptism in 785 as part of a peace agreement, but other Saxon leaders continued to fight.
 Upon his victory in 787 at Verden, Charles ordered the wholesale killing of thousands of pagan Saxon prisoners.
 After several more uprisings, the Saxons suffered definitive defeat in 804.
-This expanded the Frankish kingdom eastwards as far as the Elbe river, something the Roman empire had only attempted once, and at which it failed in the Battle of the Teutoburg Forest (9 AD).
+This expanded the Frankish kingdom eastwards as far as the Elbe river, something the Roman Empire had only attempted once, and at which it failed in the Battle of the Teutoburg Forest (9 AD).
 In order to more effectively Christianize the Saxons, Charles founded several bishoprics, among them Bremen, Münster, Paderborn, and Osnabrück.

-At the same time (773–774), Charles conquered the Lombards and thus included northern Italy in his sphere of influence.
+Charles conquered the Lombards and thus included northern Italy in his sphere of influence.
 He renewed the Vatican donation and the promise to the papacy of continued Frankish protection.

-In 788, Tassilo, dux (duke) of Bavaria rebelled against Charles.
+In 788 Tassilo III, Duke of Bavaria, rebelled against Charles.
 Crushing the rebellion incorporated Bavaria into Charles's kingdom.
-This not only added to the royal fisc, but also drastically reduced the power and influence of the Agilolfings (Tassilo's family), another leading family among the Franks and potential rivals.
-Until 796, Charles continued to expand the kingdom even farther southeast, into today's Austria and parts of Croatia.

-Charles thus created a realm that reached from the Pyrenees in the southwest (actually, including an area in Northern Spain (Marca Hispanica) after 795) over almost all of today's France (except Brittany, which the Franks never conquered) eastwards to most of today's Germany, including northern Italy and today's Austria.
+This added to the royal fisc and drastically reduced the power and influence of the Agilolfings (Tassilo's family), another leading family among the Franks and potential rivals.
+Charles continued to expand the kingdom even farther southeast, into today's Austria and parts of Croatia.
+He thus created a realm that reached from the Pyrenees in the southwest including an area in northern Spain (Marca Hispanica), over almost all of France (except Brittany, which the Franks never conquered), eastwards to most Germany, including northern Italy and Austria.
 In the hierarchy of the church, bishops and abbots looked to the patronage of the king's palace, where the sources of patronage and security lay.
 Charles had fully emerged as the leader of Western Christendom, and his patronage of monastic centres of learning gave rise to the "Carolingian Renaissance" of literate culture.
-Charles also created a large palace at Aachen, a series of roads, and a canal.
+Charles also created a large palace at Aachen, as well as a series of roads and a canal.